apple/ml-stable-diffusion/README.md

 - In the benchmark table, we report the best performing `--compute-unit` and `--attention-implementation` values per device.
 The former does not modify the Core ML model and can be applied during runtime.
 The latter modifies the Core ML model.
 Note that the best performing compute unit is model version and hardware-specific.
 - Note that the performance optimizations in this repository (e.g. `--attention-implementation`) are generally applicable to Transformers and not customized to Stable Diffusion.
 Better performance may be observed upon custom kernel tuning.
 Therefore, these numbers do not represent **peak** HW capability.
 - Performance may vary across different versions of Stable Diffusion due to architecture changes in the model itself.
 Each reported number is specific to the model version mentioned in that context.
 - Performance may vary due to factors like increased system load from other applications or suboptimal device thermal state.
-Given these factors, we do not report sub-second variance in latency.

 </details>